charlie-wilson1/recipes-web/README.md

 Please note that this project is not necssary if you don't require an easier viewing experience or don't wish to share your recipes with your friends.
 If you _just_ need a CMS, the [recipes-studio](https://github.com/ajax2012/recipes-studio) app will be all you will need.

-DEV NOTE: the mobile version of this works, but it has some bugs with the "side nav".
-Please ignore this for now - will be fixed in a future update.

 ## Dependencies

 - [Sanity CMS](https://sanity.io) with [recipes-studio](https://github.com/ajax2012/recipes-studio)